A Kernel Score Perspective on Forecast Disagreement and the Linear Pool: Entropy of the Linear Pool

-The properties of kernel scores as noted in part (b) are appealing for interpreting the pool's entropy.
-In particular, the symmetry property is useful since the order of the arguments $F^\omega$ and $F^i$ to the divergence function $d$ seems arbitrary.
+\end{itemize} \end{prop} The properties of kernel scores as noted in part (a) are appealing for interpreting the pool's entropy.
+In particular, the symmetry property is useful since the order of the arguments $F_w$ and $F_i$ to the divergence function $d$ seems arbitrary. \citet[Theorem 19]{WaghmareZiegel2025} show that under an additional technical assumption, kernel scores are the only proper scoring rules with a symmetric divergence function.
 Nonnegativity of entropy is intuitively appealing if one aims to interpret entropy as uncertainty, all common measures of which are nonnegative.\footnote{In principle, one could enforce positivity of any scoring rule by adding a large constant $C \in \mathbb{R}_+$, which would not affect propriety of the scoring rule.
-However, this transformation would be at odds with empirical practice, and thus be potentially confusing.} The logarithmic score, which is not a kernel score as noted above, does not share either of the advantages mentioned in (b): Its (Kullback-Leibler) divergence function is asymmetric, and its entropy function can be negative.
+However, this transformation would be at odds with empirical practice and possibly cumbersome to implement.} The logarithmic score, which is not a kernel score as noted above, does not share the advantages mentioned in (a): Its (Kullback-Leibler) divergence function is asymmetric, and its entropy function can be negative.
+Part (b) of the proposition shows that the average divergence term $D$ can be written in terms of pairwise divergences between component distributions.
+This result is potentially helpful for computation, e.g. when the components are of a simpler functional form than their linear pool, as in the Gaussian case.

-For kernel scores $S = S_L$, we argue that the term $D = \sum_{i=1}^n \omega_i~d(F^\omega, F^i)$ defines a useful measure of average disagreement within the linear pool in various applied settings.
-From (\ref{divergence}) and (\ref{entropy_pool}), we find that for kernel scores, $D$ specializes to
+For kernel scores $S = S_L$, we thus argue that the term $D$ at (\ref{disagreement_lp}) and (\ref{disagreement_pairs_lp}) defines a useful measure of average disagreement within the linear pool.